Param-Punjab/TEMP/Jupyter_Lab/index.md

 ### Troubleshooting
 If you encounter any issues during installation, you might want to try alternative package managers like `apt` or `aptitude`.
 For more detailed guidance, refer to the official [Jupyter documentation](https://jupyter.org/install).

-This method provides a straightforward way to install Jupyter on Kali Linux using the command line【7†source】【8†source】.
+This method provides a straightforward way to install Jupyter on Kali Linux using the command line interface.